contensis/docs-delivery-dotnet/getting-started.md

 ![movie-listing](/images/movie-record.png)

 ## Summary
-We hope this demonstrates that by using a couple of basic razor views you can easily display new types of content in Contensis web site.
+We hope this demonstrates that by using a couple of basic razor views you can easily display new types of content in a Contensis web site.